 ENROLLMENT: The school encompasses ages 2 to 17.
 Students represent a great variety of countries from all over the world.

 CURRICULUM: The school follows an American-style college-preparatory curriculum including Advanced Placement (AP) classes.
-In addition to its scholastic goals, the school endeavors to provide its students with a specialized program including French, Russian, Kyrgyz, and Spanish languages.
+In addition to its scholastic goals, the school endeavors to provide its students with a specialized program including French, Russian, and Kyrgyz languages.
 Students are provided instruction in the host country culture for those wishing to pursue higher education in Kyrgyzstan.

 FACULTY: The school employs 21 full-time teachers plus six part-time teachers.
 There are seven paraprofessionals, a director, academic coordinator, nurse, librarian, IT manager, administrative assistant, receptionist, accountant, and two intensive English instructors.
 Part-time and full time teachers provide instruction in Art, Music, P.E., IT, Library, and Languages.
 The school has 24-hour security provided by guards and cameras.
 There are also maintenance and custodial personnel.